vernonclarke/Day_R_analysis/README.md

 - **The default in `WBplot` is type = 6 which should produce similar results to `GraphPad Prism`**.
 - **For results closer (but not identical) to Tukey's 'hinges' method / R's native `boxplot`, set type = 1**.

-### Random Mixed Effects Model
+### Random Mixed-Effects Model

 **Linear Regression** is performed using the package `lmer`.
 The function determines whether the fit of the model is singular.
-If not then it fits by random mixed effects model.
+If not then it fits by random mixed-effects model.
 In `lmer` terminology, the formula for this is **y ~ x + (1|s)**.
 This formula specifies how the dependent variable 'y' is modeled in relation to the independent (or fixed-effect) predictor variable 'x' and the random effect of the subject 's'.

-**y ~ x + (1|s)**: the formula specifies how the dependent variable y is modeled in relation to the predictor variable x and the random effect of subject s.

 - y: This is the dependent variable you are trying to model or predict.
 -  ~: The tilde separates the dependent variable from the independent variables and random effects.
 - x: This is the independent (or fixed-effect) variable.
-The model will estimate how y varies with x.
+The model will estimate how 'y' varies with 'x'.
 - +: The plus sign indicates that you are including more terms in the model.
 - (1|s): This is a random intercept for subject s.
-In other words, each subject is allowed to have its own baseline value of y that is randomly distributed around the overall mean of y.
+In other words, each subject is allowed to have its own intercept value of y that is randomly distributed around the overall mean of y.

 ### Linear Model
 **y ~ x**: the formula specifies how the dependent variable y is modeled in relation to the predictor variable x.

-Fits to the random mixed effects model may be singular if:
+Fits to the random mixed-effects models may be singular if:

 - There is some redundancy in random effects: the model is too complex for the data with random effects that do not contribute much variance.
-For example, the random intercepts for each level of subject, s may not vary enough from each other.
+As an example, the random intercepts for each level of subject, s may be very similar.
 This can happen if there are too few levels in s or if the data within each level of s does not vary much.

 - The variance of the random effects or the residual variance is estimated to be near zero.
 This suggests that the random effect might not be necessary, as it doesn't explain a significant amount of variability in the data.